hollowcrust/TJCTF-2023/README.md

 TJCTF 2023 is a Capture-The-Flag (CTF) competition organised by TJCSC, where participants solve challenges about cryptography, binary exploitation, reverse engineering, web exploitation, etc.
 The competition occured from 08:00 (UTC+8) 26 May 2023 to 08:00 (UTC+8) 28 May 2023<br/>

-My team managed to captured 17 / 38 flags throughout 48 hours of competition.<br/>
+My team managed to captured 19 / 39 flags (or 17 / 37 non-giveaway flags) throughout 48 hours of competition.<br/>

 <img width="340" alt="Screenshot 2023-05-26 at 20 04 26" src="https://github.com/hollowcrust/TJCTF-2023/assets/72879387/625991e2-0cdc-498a-bb9c-902ae261efbb"><br/><br/>